Can You Travel The World In A Boat? (Legal, Passport, Visa)

 - Legal requirements.
 If you are planning on stopping in many countries, you will want to know where the ports are as well as the legal requirements to enter each country.
 Since each country has its own regulations for paperwork and documentation that is required of those who enter, you will want to research this and know ahead of time.
 Spontaneity may sound nice in theory, but it could lead to difficulties entering a country you were hoping to stop by at.

 - Type of water and weather to expect.
 Additionally, your route will alter the type of water and weather you are likely to experience.
 As an example, if you are navigating near a region that is known to have rougher waves, you will want to make sure you know how to handle your boat in this atmosphere.
-Additionally, if you are traveling inland and aiming to dock at the port, you will need to be able to navigate your boat in the water with a lower depth.
+The Caribbean during hurricane season comes to mind.
+Additionally, if you are traveling inland from, say, the Pacific and are aiming to dock at the port, you will need to be able to navigate your boat in the water with a lower depth.

 Consider Your Preferences